tobiscr/compass/components/system-broker/README.md

 2. When the installer prints out `Status: InProgress, description: install component compass` navigate to the `system-broker` directory and execute `make deploy-on-minikube`
 3. Checkout `global_applications` branch, navigate to the `director` directory and execute `make deploy-on-minikube`

-By default, the system broker API is accessible at `https://compass-gateway.kyma.local/broker`.
+By default, the system broker API is accessible at `https://compass-gateway-mtls.kyma.local/broker`.
+Currently runtime certificates are accepted.
+Alternatively, if calling the broker API directly, a Dex token is required.

 ## Configuration